EdwardEJ/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  The closure is the anonymous function inside `function personalDice(name)`.
+You can tell because it's the function with the function

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+  The console.log of their name is always the same with a changing, random number generated between 1 and 6.

 c.
 What is the lexical scope of `newRoll`?
+  The lexical scope of newroll are Math.floor() and Math.random()

 ### Task 2c - Exit Ticket